-Respiratory infections — including COVID-19 and also the common flu — more than double the risk of Parkinson’s, and more than triple the risk of Alzheimer’s, according to new research.
+Respiratory infections, including COVID-19 and also the common flu, more than double the risk of Parkinson’s, and more than triple the risk of Alzheimer’s, according to 2022 research.

 After coming down with the flu during the 1918 influenza pandemic, more than one million people developed a virus-induced form of Parkinson’s disease, with symptoms like confusion, fatigue and tremors.
-Now more than a century later, scientists studying the causes of Alzheimer’s disease are looking toward viruses for answers.
-Two years into the COVID-19 pandemic, commonalities between Alzheimer’s and long-haul COVID-19 symptoms validate this approach.
+Now more than a century later, in the wake of the COVID-19 pandemic, scientists studying the causes of Alzheimer’s disease are exploring the link between viruses and the appearance of neurological diseases for answers.

 Researchers in Denmark tracked almost 3 million people between February 2020 and November 2021, to see whether COVID-19 infection increased the risk of being diagnosed with a neurological condition within the year.
 Compared to those who tested negative for COVID-19 in a hospital, people who tested positive were much more likely to be diagnosed with a neurological condition: Patients were at three-and-a-half times greater risk for Alzheimer’s, more than two-and-a-half times for Parkinson’s, almost three times for an ischemic stroke, and almost five times greater risk for an intracerebral hemorrhage.